joemiller/jenkins-statsd-plugin/README.md

 Where RESULT is a valid Jenkins build status, eg: SUCCESS, FAILURE, etc. Duration is the time taken to run the job.

+If you configure it to include the node name then the metric key will look as follows:

+PREFIX.job_name.node_name.RESULT

 Installation
 ------------